Abhijeet1520/healthy-world/README.md

 - Next.js: React framework for server-rendered applications
 - World MiniKit: SDK for World App integration with verify, pay, and other commands
 - Tailwind CSS: Utility-first CSS framework for styling
+- Durin: For generating unique usernames and ENS integration
+- **MediaPipe:** For real-time exercise tracking and movement analysis

 ## World App Integration